 Table of Contents

 San Francisco is an all-year-round foggy city!
-It’s really strange and makes for a rather mysterious effect.
-If you’re wondering when to visit San Francisco, it’s best to go between September and November!
+The fog that rolls in from the sea is eerie, beguiling and iconic.
+If you’re wondering when to visit San Francisco, it’s perhaps best to go between September and November with warm days, cool nights and thinner crowds.

 |Average Temperatures||Chance of Rain||Overall Grade|

 San Francisco is an eclectic city, with a wide variety of interesting accommodations available.
-We suggest you find something close to the city center.
-Especially if If you’re only spending about 2 days in San Francisco, you want to make the most of your time!
+We suggest you find something close to “the city center” rather than out in the Bay Area.
+If you’re only spending about 2 days in San Francisco, you want to make the most of your time and not spend it commuting so choosing where to stay in Frisco is paramount.

-There are some really unique neighborhoods, with very different scenes!
+There are some really unique neighborhoods in San Fran each with very different scenes!
 If you’re looking for an artsy neighborhood, which the city is historically famous for, find a place to stay in Mission District or Pacific Heights.
 Here you’ll find beautiful architecture, street art, and vibrant artistic communities.

 Are you more interested in the tech space and how that translates to the ‘real world’?
 Book a hotel in the starkly clean, totally different San Franciscan neighborhood of South Beach.
 All three areas are close to the city hub!